-- A. Permit Application Review. - 1.
-No authorization to undertake use or development on shoretimes of the state shall be granted by Kits ap County unless upon review the use or development is determined to be consistent with the policy and provisions of the Act and this program. - 2.
-No permit shall be issued for any structure of more than thirty-five feet above average grade level on shorelines of the state that will obstruct the view of a substantial number of residences on areas adjoining such shorelines, except where allowed through a variance, and then only when overriding considerations of the public interest will be served. - 3.
-Consolidated permit review shall occur pursuant to the procedures in Chapter 21.04. - 4.
-State Environmental Policy Act (SFPA) c mp iance shall be required for non-SEPA exempt projects, pursuant to the procedures in Title 18.
+- A. Permit Application Review. - $1. \quad \text{No authorization to undertake use or development on shorelines of the state shall be granted by Kitsap County unless upon review the use or development is determined to be consistent with the policy and provisions of the Act and this program.}$ - 2.
+No permit shall be issued for any structure of more than thirty-five feet above a verage grade level on shorelines of the state that will obstruct the view of a substantial number of residences on areas adjoining such shorelines, except where allowed through a variance, and then only when overriding considerations of the public interest will be served. - $3. \quad Consolidated \ permit \ review \ shall \ occur \ pursuant to \ the \ procedures \ in \ Chapter \ 21.04.$ - 4.
+State Environmental Policy Act (SEPA) compliance shall be required for non-SEPA exempt projects, pursuant to the procedures in Title 18.

-5. Permit review times and procedures for projects on a state highway shall be processed in accordance with RCW 47.01.485 and RCW 90.58.140.
+5. Permit review times and procedures for projects on a state highway shall be processed in a ccordance with RCW 47.01.485 and RCW 90.58.140.

 - B. Substantial Development Permit. - 1.
-The Act provides that no substantial development shall be undertaken on the shorelines of the state without first obtaining a substantial development permit (SDP). - An SDP shall be classified as a Type III permit under Chapter 21.04. - 3.
-An SDP shall be granted only when the applicant can demonstrate that the proposed development is consistent with the policies and procedures of the Act and this program, as well as criteria in WAC 173-27-150. - 4.
-The Act provides a limited number of exceptions to the definition of substantial development.
-Those exceptions are contained in RCW 90.58.030 and are summarized below in subsection (C)(3)in the section below, and do not require an SDP.
-Whether or not a development constitutes a substantial development, all development must comply with the requirements contained in the Act and this program and may require other permits or approvals under this master program.
-Permits may be issued with limitations or conditions to assure consistency with the Act and this program.
+The Act provides that no substantial development shall be undertaken on the shorelines of the state without first obtaining a substantial development permit (SDP). - 2.
+An SDP shall be classified as a Type III permit under Chapter 21.04. - 3.
+An SDP shall be granted only when the applicant can demonstrate that the proposed development is consistent with the policies and procedures of the Act and this program, as well as criteria in WAC 173-27-150.